stackbitcoin/stack1/README.md

 Stackbit is a PoS cryptocurrency

 # Release Stackbit Wallet 2.0.0.0 : Hard Fork happened!
 Mandatory update!
-hard fork will be occur at block high 725,000
+hard fork will be occur at block height  725,000

 New APR schedule: